 First and foremost, we have to address the possibility of coffee being cancer-causing.
-No thanks to a controversial 2018 California court ruling that proposed coffee sold within the state bear a cancer warning due to the presence of a potential carcinogen called acrylamide, many people now have it in their heads that coffee may increase their risk of getting cancer.
+Thanks to a controversial 2018 California court ruling that proposed coffee sold within the state bears a cancer warning due to the presence of a potential carcinogen called acrylamide, many people now have it in their heads that coffee may increase their risk of getting cancer.
 However, the Food and Drug Administration was actually quick to respond, citing evidence of coffee's safety.
 California's Office of Environmental Health Hazard Assessment itself also chose to reject the suggestion.

 Nonetheless, some people tend to operate on the famous adage "where there's smoke, there's fire," so they remain leery even if it has been proven that there's no just cause for it.

 What is acrylamide, and does coffee really have it?

 Acrylamide is a commercially available chemical typically used for industrial processes.
 It has been identified by the International Agency for Research on Cancer as a probable carcinogen, mainly based on experiments done on animals.
 It could be formed from sugar and the amino acid asparagine when cooked on high heat.
 And, yes, any type of coffee that has gone through a roasting process - even those made from substitute sources like cereal and chicory root - has some acrylamide.

 Acrylamide could also be found in toast, chips, pretzels, crackers, cookies, cereal, and French fries.
 Due to its presence in everyday food items, extensive research has been done on it.
 While it showed that the chemical increased cancer risk for the lab animals, it involves amounts much more significant than what people could get from drinking coffee.
 At the end of the day, the resulting evidence in humans indicates no link between dietary acrylamide and the risk of several different cancers.